 On 15 December 2021, the highly anticipated Rating (Coronavirus) and Directors Disqualification (Dissolved Companies) Act 2021 (“the Act”) was passed.
 The legislation amends the Company Directors Disqualification Act 1986 so that directors of companies which are dissolved are subject to the same investigation and potential disqualification as directors of live or insolvent companies.

-The Act will be fully in force mid-February 2022, however, the extended powers of investigation granted to the Secretary of State by the Act are already in force.
+The Act is now fully in force and has extended powers of investigation granted to the Secretary of State by the Act are already in force.

 Compensation payable by disqualified directors